Princeton45/jenkins-multi-pipeline/README.md

 ![git-connection](https://github.com/Princeton45/jenkins-multi-pipeline/blob/main/images/git-connection.png)

-I also made sure it will trigger only on changes to the `java-maven-app-starting-code` by creating an additioanl behaviour `Polling ignores commits in certain paths`.
+I also made sure it will trigger only on changes to the `java-maven-app-starting-code` by creating an additional behaviour `Polling ignores commits in certain paths`.

 ![add-be](https://github.com/Princeton45/jenkins-multi-pipeline/blob/main/images/add-be.png)